Phobetor/allegro-php/docs/Api/TaxSettingsApi.md

     $config
 );
 $category_id = 316194; // string | An identifier of a category for which all available tax settings will be returned.
-$country_code = PL; // string[] | Country code for which tax settings will be returned.
+$country_code = ["PL"]; // string[] | Country code for which tax settings will be returned.
 If not provided settings for all countries will be returned.

 try {
     $result = $apiInstance->getTaxSettingsForCategory($category_id, $country_code);